-The 2008 RMP says that "where the authorized officer determines that OHVs are causing or will cause considerable adverse impacts, the authorized officer shall close or restrict such areas and the public will be notified" (BLM 2008b).
+The 2008 RMP says, "Where the authorized officer determines that off-road vehicles are causing or will cause considerable adverse impacts, the authorized officer shall close or restrict such areas.
+The public will be notified as to these closures and restrictions" (BLM 2008b).
 43 CFR 8364.1 regulates the ability of the authorized officer to close or restrict a specific use or uses of the public lands for the protection of persons, property, and resources.
 Unlike the special rules found in 43 CFR 8341.2, these closure and restriction orders can apply to any transportation mode or activity but require a formal notification process, including Federal Register publication.
 The use of this authority is limited to two years by policy, but extensions are approved on a case-by-case basis.
 NEPA compliance is required for use of this authority.